Bad Girl (1931 film): Critical reception

 It was a role so skillfully conceived and executed, so sympathetically played and so warm and sincere that one's natural inclination is to put the actor in this case above the role rather than the role above the actor. ...
 Mr. Dunn, on the other hand, created a character.
 It had a definite form.
 It breathed life.
 It had depth and feeling.
 Not for a moment were you conscious of James Dunn.
 You were conscious only of Eddie Collins.

 The Brattleboro Reformer wrote: "James Dunn, as the sensitive, nervous, conscientious young husband in this, his first, picture gives a performance of astonishing strength. … He presents a new kind of film star and a personality of infectious charm".
 The scene in which Dunn as Eddie pleads with Dr. Burgess to take his wife's case was cited by the Los Angeles Times as "the equal of any of the great moments in past pictures", and by the Pittsburgh Post-Gazette as "probably the most notable work of the season".

 Critics also praised the female performers.
 The Los Angeles Times called Sally Eilers' role "easily her best performance and it, too, is perfect".
 The Bratteboro Reformer commended Eilers' ability to convey a range of moods and emotions while also projecting personal charm.
 Minna Gombell was cited for adding "warmth and sympathy" to her characterization of the wisecracking friend.

-Awards and nominations
+Accolades

 Bad Girl was nominated in three categories at the 5th Academy Awards, winning in two:

 Bad Girl was named one of the ten best films of the year by Film Daily, and one of the "Ten Best Pictures of 1931" by The New York Times.